 5. Accelerate Positive Word of Mouth Digitally.

-Word of mouth is one of the best ways to build your company's brand.
-When customers have a positive experience with your company, they will likely tell their friends and family about it.
-Creating opportunities for referencing by surveying, then asking for positive reviews to be posted on Google or Facebook can help digitize word of mouth and drive brand awareness.
-Word-of-mouth creates positive associations with your brand.
+Word of mouth is among the most effective ways to build your company's brand.
+Creating opportunities for referencing by surveying and then asking permission to post positive reviews on Google or Facebook can help digitize word of mouth and drive brand awareness.

 6. Request a Local Celebrity Endorsement.

 Not all celebrities are in Hollywood.
 For example, do you live in a city or state that loves its college sports?
 NIL (Name, Image, Likeness) creates numerous opportunities for "celebrity endorsements" from college athletes.
-Often merchants can cut deals using barter arrangements like burgers for life or free wash-dry-fold services for athletes in exchange for commercial endorsements.
+Often, small businesses can cut deals using barter arrangements like burgers for life or free wash-dry-fold services for athletes in exchange for commercial endorsements.
 Increasingly common, new NIL opportunities are becoming increasingly organized and effective.

 7. Go Above and Beyond.

-Your company can go above and beyond in a variety of ways.
-You can anticipate your customer's needs and do something you know they will appreciate without being asked.
-You can exceed expectations by over-delivering, for example, finishing work before it is due.
-Being extremely responsive – always picking up their phone calls or staying open late to help a long-time customer can also create appreciation and build your brand with them.
+Your company can garner favorable reviews by going above and beyond in various ways.
+You can anticipate your customers' needs and do something they will appreciate without being asked.
+You can exceed expectations by over-delivering.
+For example, a business can finish work before it is due or be highly responsive – always picking up customer phone calls or staying open late to help a long-time customer.
+While seemingly small, these can also create appreciation and build your brand with them.
 If you make a customer happy, encourage them to post a review that tells others about it.
-Finally, following up with customers to find out how satisfied they are with your work can build trust in your brand and alert you to problems.
+Finally, following up with customers to determine their satisfaction with your work can build trust in your brand and alert you to problems.